Only the foolish talk themselves to tatters. The wise knows the truth needs no explication.

 To paraphrase Wilde–the only thing that stands in the way of the freedom and liberty of the masses is the benevolent dictator.

 I had steadfastly refused to learn Stairway To Heaven because once I do, its wonder dissipates and mystery completely robbed.

-Some things are grotesquely Herculean in form, and shall never be attempted by anyone except those who harbour the perversion to have their temperance severely tested.
+Some things are grotesquely Herculean in form, and shall never be attempted by anyone except those who harbour the perversion to have their temperance put to the fire.
 Getting work done during the long summer days in Oxford is one of those things.

 Work drives out thought.
-Industriousness has thus its natural conclusion in stupidity.
+Industriousness thus reaches its natural conclusion in stupidity.